Connect with others who understand.

 Cyclothymic Disorder

-A person can only have one bipolar diagnosis at a time.
-However, some people are diagnosed with one type of bipolar disorder and later progress to a more severe type.
+You can only be diagnosed with one type of bipolar disorder at a time.
+However, some people are first diagnosed with one type of bipolar disorder and later develop a more severe form.

-One long-term study of people with either cyclothymia or bipolar disorder not otherwise specified (BiNOS) found that, after 4.5 years:
+For example, one study followed people with cyclothymia or a condition called bipolar disorder not otherwise specified (BiNOS) for 4.5 years.
+It found that:

 Talk With Others Who Understand

-MyDepressionTeam is the social network for people with depression and their loved ones.
-On MyDepressionTeam, more than 13,000 members diagnosed with bipolar disorder come together to ask questions, give advice, and share their stories with others who understand life with depression and bipolar disorder.
+MyDepressionTeam is the social network for people with depression, other mental health conditions, and their loved ones.
+On MyDepressionTeam, members come together to ask questions, give advice, and share their stories with others who understand life with depression and bipolar disorder.

 Do you know what type of bipolar disorder you have?
 Has that diagnosis changed over time?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.